Bylaws of the National Association of Credit Management Adopted December 15, 2008

 12.1.
 President and COO.

 The Board will hire, employ and terminate, if necessary, a salaried chief executive who will have the title of President and COO.
 The terms, conditions, and compensation of initial employment will be specified by the Board.
-An annual performance review and on-going compensation of the President will be conducted by Chairman, Chairman-Elect and Immediate Past Chairman.
+An annual performance review and on-going compensation of the President will be conducted by Chair, Chair-Elect and Immediate Past Chair.

 12.2.
 Authority and Responsibility.